chatbotkit/node-sdk/packages/react/README.md

 ## Documentation

-For a comprehensive understanding of the ChatBotKit React SDK, including detailed insights into its capabilities and configuration for various environments, please visit our [official documentation page](https://chatbotkit.github.io/node-sdk/modules/_chatbotkit_react.html).
+For a comprehensive understanding of the ChatBotKit React SDK, including detailed insights into its capabilities and configuration for various environments, please visit our [type documentation page](https://chatbotkit.github.io/node-sdk/modules/_chatbotkit_react.html).

 ## Contributing